cloudscribe/NoDb/README.md

 ## How I plan to use it

 I plan to use NoDb for most of my ASP.NET Core web projects at least in the begining unless I know in advance that the website is expected to get high volume transactions of any kind.
+But even then I may use it during the prototype phase and only change to more robust storage once the data model is well defined.

 For a high traffic marketing or brochure site where the contents are not frequently changing, I will still use NoDb.